CodeCabin/sola-support-tickets/readme.txt

 * Assign tickets to other support agents
 * Allow guests to submit support tickets
 * Choose a default ticket status
+* Upload files to support tickets and responses (HTML 5)
 * Link your help desk to an email address and automatically create support tickets when emails are received
 * Themes for the front-end help desk page (coming soon)
 * Customize your help desk through the use of shortcodes
 * Enable CAPTCHA on your support ticket submission form
 * Departments
 * Get the [Sola Support Tickets Premium Version](http://solaplugins.com/plugins/sola-support-tickets-helpdesk-plugin/?utm_source=wordpress&utm_medium=click&utm_campaign=st_readme) for only $29.99

 = Translations =
 Get a free copy of the Sola Support Tickets Premium version in exchange for translating our plugin!